 A disestablished graduate program is a graduate certificate, master's, or doctoral program that the institution has chosen to discontinue.
 Upon effective term and year of disestablishment, ASU may choose to stop admitting new students into the program.
 This includes students seeking to change into the disestablished program or pursue it concurrently with another program.
 Active students in a disestablished program will have the option to continue to pursue the program provided continuous enrollment, and satisfactory academic progress policies are followed, including maximum time limits which are 6 years for masters and certificates, and 10 years for doctoral programs.
-Students that are discontinued from the program for any reason are not eligible to reenroll in the disestablished program.
-Students that return and are in good academic standing will be required to choose a new program that is accepting applications.
+Students that are discontinued from the program for any reason are not eligible to reenroll in the disestablished program that is accepting applications.
 Students may have the option to choose a new program under the guidance of leadership from their discontinued graduate program.